 Passive ventilation uses nature (wind) to cool down your house and is most commonly done with a vent or a whirly bird.

-Mechanical ventilation is powered by electric and is most commonly done with an extractor fan or dehumidifier.
+Mechanical ventilation is powered by electricity and is most commonly done with an extractor fan or dehumidifier.

 Read how to ventilate your shipping container home for more help on ventilation.